mashupgarage/MG-Eng-Playbook/standards/javascript/typescript-guidelines.md

   ❌ const result: any = calculateResult()
   ```

 - <b>Use Type Inference When Possible:</b> TypeScript has excellent type inference capabilities.
 You don't always need to annotate types explicitly.
+Although the usage is more suitable for primitive types (e.g. number, string, boolean).

   ```
   ✅ const count = 42